Intellectual Property Policy

 The following definitions apply for this policy and all associated procedures.
 Definitions in the singular include the plural meaning of the word.

 Affiliate is defined in the Code of Conduct.
-For the purposes of this policy, and to remove all doubt, includes consultants and other people generating intellectual property in collaboration with UTS staff or students, or otherwise engaged by the university to undertake a specific activity, anyone conducting or managing research or creating new knowledge or new works including coursework or teaching materials for or in association with the university, including all within scope of the Research Policy and to other people by agreement.
+For the purposes of this policy, and to remove all doubt, includes consultants and other people generating intellectual property in collaboration with UTS staff or students, or otherwise engaged by the university to undertake a specific activity, anyone conducting or managing research or creating new knowledge or new works including coursework or teaching materials for or in association with the university, including all under the scope of the Research Policy and to other people by agreement.
 The provisions outlined in the Code of Conduct apply to affiliates.

 Commissioned work means a specific work that UTS has directed or requested a staff member, affiliate or third party to create by means of a contract, agreement or arrangement approved by the relevant delegate responsible for the activity.
-Commissioned works include rany work (written or otherwise) created where the staff member or affiliate is remunerated over and above their usual salary.
-It also means specific work the university has contracted a third party to produce by means of an agreement in line with the Procurement Policy.
+Commissioned works include any work (written or otherwise) created where the staff member or affiliate is remunerated over and above their usual salary.
+It also means specific work UTS has contracted a third party to produce by means of an agreement in line with the Procurement Policy.

 Course and educational material includes, but is not limited to: